 In 1998, Sarah moved to Winchester Cathedral where she founded the Girls' Choir and in 2002 became Assistant Director of Music.
 In 2008, she took up the post of Organist and Master of the Choristers at Chichester Cathedral, as the first woman to lead the music program in a major cathedral in the U.K.

 Sarah MacDonald came to the UK from her native Canada in 1992 as Organ Scholar of Robinson College, Cambridge after studying at the Royal Conservatory of Music in Toronto.
 She was appointed Director of Music in Chapel at Selwyn College in 1999, and is the first woman to hold such a post in an Oxbridge Chapel.
 Sarah has taught organ and conducting for Eton Choral Courses, the Oundle School for Young Organists, and courses run by the Royal College of Organists.
 Sarah has played numerous recitals and made several recordings and has conducted choirs on tours throughout the UK, Europe, the MIddle East, New Zealand, and Canada.
 A winner of the RCO Limpus Prize, Sarah is also a Fellow of the RCO.

 OUTSIDE THE MUSIC ROOM

 We want the girls to benefit from the distinctive experience of living in the Choir School and therefore have created a varied schedule of events, classes and activities.
 We recognize that living in the heart of New York City is an experience like no other and have therefore made a balance between activities which take place inside the school (like our gala candle lit awards banquet and Pizza and movie nights) and those which take place outside the school walls (like sighting-seeing trips & Broadway shows).

-Applications will be available on this site from November through April, If you have questions about the course, please contact Ruth Cobb, firstname.lastname@example.org.
+Applications are available Here.
+If you have additional questions about the course, please contact Ruth Cobb, firstname.lastname@example.org.